BalaMani-proj/mcp/README.md

 - `divide_tool`: Performs basic arithmetic division (num1, num2)
 - `weather_tool`: Fetches weather using Open-Meteo API (city)

-### Dynamic Tools (from Swagger)
+### Dynamic Tools (from Guidewire Swagger)

-- `getNotes`: Retrieves notes for a given claim number.
+- `getNotes`: Retrieves notes for a given insurance claim number.
 If a user prompt mentions a claim or claimNumber, the LLM will extract the value and invoke this tool with the claimNumber parameter.
+This enables dynamic retrieval of claim-related notes based on natural language input.
 - `getNote`: Retrieves details for a specific note (activityId)
 - `generateDocs`: Returns Swagger schema